Zoos in Washington & Aquariums – Where To See Animals (Petting Zoos, Reptiles, Kangaroo Farms & More)!

 My son loved animals growing up, so we made it our mission to hit as many spots that we were able to get him close up with the creatures he loved.
-We visited zoos, aquariums, reptile and bug museums, petting zoos, natural habitat spots, and more all over the country.
+We visited zoos in Washington, aquariums, reptile and bug museums, petting zoos, natural habitat spots, and more all over the state (and all over the country).
 Although we loved to see these spots wherever our travels might take us, we quickly learned how rich our own state was in terms of places to enjoy animals, and the best part is that there is someplace for you to explore regardless of budget.

 Do you have an animal lover in your family?
 If so, there are many places to get up and close to enjoy animals here in Washington.
 You will find everything from some larger zoos and aquariums, to smaller locations like petting zoos, reptile zoos, Kangaroo farms and more.
 You will also find that they range in price, starting as low as FREE!